Having the Chicago Art Museum, The Museum of Science and Industry, and the Field Museum

 Not many people have a literal “eye for color” which means, being able to see AND remember, more color than most people.
 Georgia was near thirty before she learned she had this precious gift.

-And, so their various homes during her husband’s education, including; a basement apt. she furnished “on a dime” (which later was subleased on the new tenants being allowed to purchase the furnishings entirely); a trailer (the same model as in the “Long, Long, Trailer with Lucille Ball and Design Arnaz), in which she tore all the fluorescent lighting out of the walls and replaced, re- tiling the kitchen and bath, in light grey, and painting the metal cabinets dark brown creating a pleasant, despite being VERY COSY, VERY CHEAP, place to live.
+And, so their various homes during her husband’s education, including; a basement apt. she furnished “on a dime” (which later was subleased on the new tenants being allowed to purchase the furnishings entirely); a trailer (the same model as in the “Long, Long, Trailer with Lucille Ball and Design Arnaz), in which she tore all the fluorescent lighting out of the walls and replaced, re- tiling the kitchen and bath, in light grey, and painting the metal cabinets dark brown creating a pleasant, despite being VERY COZY, VERY CHEAP, place to live.